At Jussie Smollett trial, Osundairo brothers at center stage

 Associated Press

-CHICAGO (AP) — Two brothers stand at the center of the case that prosecutors will lay before jurors when the trial of Jussie Smollett begins this week.
+CHICAGO (AP) — Two brothers stand at the center of the case that prosecutors will lay before jurors during the trial of Jussie Smollett this week.

 The former “Empire” actor contends he was the victim of a racist and homophobic assault in downtown Chicago on a frigid night in January 2019.
 The siblings, who worked with him on the TV show, say he paid them $3,500 to pose as his attackers.